kevinolega/callcentertrainingtips/_posts/2021-03-08-success-obstacle.md

 How well are you educated?

+Does the level of your education match the level of your intelligence?

 What skills do you posess?

 How do you spend your time to enjoy yourself?

 What activities are you doing to improve your life?

+Does your job pay you enough for basic expenses?

+Does your job provide you with opportunities to earn more or to learn valuable and marketable skills?

+Is your job enjoyable or meaningful?

 Do you have an intimate relationship?

+Do you have close familial relatioship?

-Do you have close friends who support you?
+Do you have well-meaning friends who support you?

 Same process.